bgalasso/Rmpp/Readme.md

 for(i in 1:n)
     xw[[i]] <- warp$T(x[[i]],i)
 ```
 Thus, `xw` is our multiple point process in a list form.
-Next, we need to set the prior and mcmc parameters; following the same specifications as in Galasso et al (2022), here we consider:
+Next, we need to set the prior and mcmc parameters; following the same specifications as in Galasso et al (2020+), here we consider:
 ```
 mcmc <- list(nburn = 500, nsave = 4500, nskip = 0, ndisplay = 100)
 prior <- list(aa0 = 2, ab0 = 2, kmax = 1000, a0 = 1, b0 = 1)
 ```
-Finally, we need to define if we can run this in parallel or not.
-By default, our algorithm runs using `#cores - 1` (`parallel = TRUE`); if  `parallel = FALSE`, then our algorithm runs in a single-core.
+The function implements parallel computing and by default (with `parallel = TRUE`) uses `#cores - 1` cores.
+If  `parallel = FALSE`, then the algorithm runs using a single core.
-To run our method, you need just execute the following command:
+To run our method simply use
 ```
 fit <- bmpp(xw = xw, prior = prior, mcmc = mcmc)
 ```
-The output was stored in the object `fit` which has as output the estimated warp maps and registered point processes, among other.
+The output is stored in the object `fit` that contains the estimated warp maps, the registered point processes, and more.

-To visualize the output, you may use the `plot` function which has a specific parameter `type` when the object to plot is of the class `bmpp`; the following options can be used to obtain different targets (respectively Fréchet mean, distribution function, warp maps, and multiple point process):
+To visualise the output, one may use the `plot` function which has a specific parameter `type` when the object to plot is of the class `bmpp`; the following options can be used to obtain different targets (respectively Fréchet mean, distribution function, warp maps, and multiple point process):
 ```
 plot(fit, type = 'fmean')
 plot(fit, type = 'cdf')       ## try also: plot(fit, type = 'cdf', choose = 1)